East Greenwich Gas Works: Decontamination and redevelopment

 Initial decontamination was carried out by BAM Nuttall for British Gas, with the development being known as Port Greenwich.
 This included excavation to 15 m to remove tar from the aquifer and driving a 100 m diameter sheet pile ring into the London Clay.
 Around 120 tons of benzene and other hydrocarbons was removed from the soil.
 Further decontamination was performed by English Partnerships.

 Redevelopment began in the early 1990s with the construction of North Greenwich tube station as part of the Jubilee Line Extension.
 The future station led the site to be chosen for the site of the Millennium Dome, originally intended to be a temporary structure to be removed after 2000 – now The O2 Arena.

 The site is covered by many developments, principally The O2, North Greenwich Underground station, a retail park and multiplex cinema, a hotel, primary school, Greenwich Peninsula Ecology Park and Greenwich Millennium Village.
 Several sites remain to be developed.
 Two small sections of the plant's coaling jetty are preserved as part of North Greenwich Pier, one acting as the base for Anthony Gormley's sculpture Quantum Cloud.

 Deconstruction

-In July 2019 deconstruction begun on the last East Greenwich Gas Works gasholder.
+In July 2019 deconstruction began on the last East Greenwich Gas Works gasholder.
 From February 2020 until present, the deconstruction of the outer framework is taking place.